LifeBogger presents the Full Story of a dependable left-back who is best known by the nickname “The machine”.

 The analysis involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

 Yes, everyone knows about his durability as a dependable right back.
-However, only a hand few fans know much about Nathaniel Clyne’s Bio which is quite interesting.
+However, not many football lovers have read a detailed version of Nathaniel Clyne’s Bio which is quite interesting.
 Now, without further ado, let’s Begin.

 Nathaniel Clyne Childhood Story – Early Life and Family Background:

-For Biography starters, Nathaniel Edwin Clyne was born on the 5th day of April 1991 in Stockwell, London, United Kingdom.
+For starters in his Biography reading, Nathaniel Edwin Clyne was born on the 5th day of April 1991 in Stockwell, London, United Kingdom.
 He grew up in Stockwell, a district in inner south London, England.

 His memories of playing football still stick with him as he started as a three-year-old who would play and then hold his football all day long.